simone-mangiante/bugs-project/README.md

 Execute the script (inspired by [this](https://www.terraform.io/docs/providers/aws/r/ecr_repository.html):
 `terraform init` then `terraform apply`

 At this point you'll have a new ECR called `bugs`.
-The URN for this repository will be saved as the terraform output variable `ecr_arn`.
+The ARN for this repository will be saved as the terraform output variable `ecr_arn`.
 To retrieve it: `terraform output ecr_arn`

 You need `docker` to login into it by following [this guide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html)